• Menu

 A meatless “Tofurky” roast (WikiMedia Commons)

+With our Kitchen Confessions blog, we hope to familiarize you with a variety of tools and Smart Strategies (such those highlighted above) to help you in these tasks.
 In addition to those at our own website, we love turning folks onto resources like these for Thanksgiving (and year-round) meal strategizing:

 • Make your own turkey bone broth and/or stock: Don’t let these nourishing and valuable parts of the turkey go to waste!